Ankush50/Railway_Logistics/README.md

 1. **Chrome/Edge**:
    - Look for the install icon (⊕) in the address bar
    - Click to install the app
+   - Or use the "Install App" button in the header

 2. **Firefox**:
    - Click the menu (☰) → "Install App"
    - Confirm installation

+3. **Safari**:
+   - Go to File → Add to Dock
+   - The app will appear in your dock

 ## ⚙️ PWA Settings